stefan35/R_projects/README.md

 ### Assignment 1

-This assignment is about the distributions(binomial Distribution, hypergeometric distribution, Poisson distribution) and a couple of simple examples
+This assignment is about the distributions(binomial distribution, hypergeometric distribution, Poisson distribution) and a couple of simple examples

 ### Assignment 2